fyodorovich/Timebank-Toolkit/Automate.md

 1. finding the number (even if it's a favourite),
 1. then initiating the call

-The alternative is to tell your digital assistant to make the call,  "Hey Siri!"
-"Alexa!" or "OK google!", "Call Janni".
+The alternative is to tell your digital assistant to make the call,  "Hey Siri", "Alexa", "Hi Bixby" or "OK google" - "Call Janni".
 Your phone or computer will start the call.
 You don't even need to pick up the phone until they have answered.

 Setting reminders and calendar dates is just as easy.
 "Hey Siri!
 Schedule a meeting with Anna tomorrow at 2pm".
 There is no way that you can do that faster with your fingers and thumbs!

-``TIP``  Voice assistants learn through practice, the more you use them, the better they are.
+``TIP``  *Voice assistants learn through practice, the more you use them, the better they are.*

-``CRAP`` Noisy environments interfere with the voice assistant's ability to understand you.
+``CRAP`` *Noisy environments interfere with the voice assistant's ability to understand you.*

  ### Gearing Up

-If your geek rating is "fluffy" then setting up an n8n.io workflow may seem like torture but the odds are that someone in your network will be able to set them up without blinking.
+If your geek rating is ``*fluffy*`` then setting up an n8n.io workflow may seem like torture but the odds are that someone in your network will be able to set them up without blinking.

 There are many tasks which can be managed by workflows.
 As an administrator or a coordinator, ***you don't want your hours chewed up*** by logins, password resets, switching between apps, download/upload cycles, and so on and so on.
 Any task that occurs frequently and is computer based is a candidate for a workflow.